 How to Edit a PDF with Preview on Mac

 A handy PDF editor is already installed on a Mac - Preview.
 It is simple to review and manage your PDF files with the Preview app.
 Markup your document, merge files and sign PDF forms effortlessly.
-Once you're convinced Preview is the right internal tool for you to edit PDF files on Mac computer, it's quite simple completing inbuilt edit functions.
+Once you're convinced Preview is the right internal tool for you to edit PDF files on a Mac computer, it's quite simple completing inbuilt edit functions.
 We'll learn how to edit PDF with Preview on Mac in this article.
-However, there are too limited features in Preview, you can try a full-featured alternative first - PDFelement.
+However, there are too limited features in Preview, you can try a full-featured alternative first - PDFelement for Mac.

 How to Edit PDF with Preview Alternative

 Below are the steps for how you can edit PDF documents with the Preview alternative.

 Step 1.
 Open PDF

 Launch PDFelement on your Mac and to import the PDF file, click on the "File" in the top bar of Mac and select Open.
 Or you can directly click the "Open File" or "Open" button on the Home window.
 Now, select the file that you want to import and hit the "Open".
 You can also open other documents and it will automatically convert the documents to PDF format for you.

 Now, if you want to edit the text in a PDF file, click the "Text" button on the left menu.
 Then go to the specific location in the file and double tap on it.
 Similarly, if you want to add new text, choose the "Add Text" button.

 Step 3.
 Annotate PDF

 If you are filling a form or want to highlight the text, add sticky notes, or want to add a stamp or signature on a page, click on the "Markup" option and it will open a new tab on the screen.
 Now, you can use different tools to annotate the document that you want.